Where We Work

 Provide Food & Water

 To meet the world’s increasing food demand, it is essential to decouple commodity production from habitat loss.
-TNC’s Zero Conversion Commodities strategy aims to transform the soy, cattle, and palm oil markets by enabling producers in critical ecosystems across South America and Indonesia to meet demand without converting land for agriculture.
+TNC’s Zero Conversion Commodities strategy aims to transform the soy, cattle, and palm oil markets by enabling producers in critical ecosystems from South America to Indonesia to meet demand without converting native habitat for agriculture.

 Transformative Practices